 the priority for the actions in achieving your goals..

 The review of Strengths and Weaknesses focuses on the internal operations of the business.
 The analysis of the Opportunities and Threats looks at the external

 market and outside factors that impact on your business.

-SWOT Analysis Guides - The latest Edition 4.8 (May 2016 - 67 pages) of the SWOT Analysis Guide for Small
+SWOT Analysis Guides - The latest Edition of the SWOT Analysis Guide for Small Business is available

 We complete the SWOT Analysis prior to reviewing each of the ten FORMIDABLE steps to compare the status of your business as it is today against the initial set of business outcomes you established.

 When conducting the Analysis your ultimate objective is to;

 It will take approximately 75 minutes to complete.
 You need to involve other people who can provide feedback on the four criteria for your business.
 The

 participants can be employees, suppliers, appropriate clients (always err on the side of caution), your accountant and others with knowledge of your business.

 The SWOT Analysis requires you to conduct a brainstorming session on each of the four topics and how it applies to your business.
 Essentially you are answering